Sir Archibald Acheson, 1st Baronet: Family

-Acheson wed Agnes Vernor at some point before 1610, fathering an eldest son, Sir Patrick Acheson, 2nd Baronet (c.1611-1638).
+Acheson wed Agnes Vernor at some point before 1610, fathering two daughters and an eldest son, Sir Patrick Acheson, 2nd Baronet (c.1611-1638).
 Sir John Scot (1754) states that this son died after his first year of marriage, to an English heiress, without issue.

 After his first wife died, Sir Archibald remarried in 1622, Margaret, daughter of Sir John Hamilton and Johanna Everard, by whom he had a son, George (1629–1685).

 By his first wife he had a daughter, Jean, who married Sir Lewis Lauder of Over Gogar & Alderston, Knt., (c1599-c1640), Sheriff-Principal of Edinburgh and son of Sir Alexander Lauder of Haltoun, Knt.
 They had at least three known children.
 Jean was still living on 3 April 1663 as "relict of Sir Lewes Lauder of Over Gogar".

 Lord Glencairn may have had another daughter by one of his marriages, Isabella Acheson of Gosford, who married Hector Og Maclean (1583–1623).
 Sources list her as the daughter of "Sir Archibald Acheson", but because of her age, she may have been the daughter of Captain Patrick Acheson or one of his siblings.
 If she was the same age as Hector Og Maclean, she would have been born in 1583 and would have had her first child around 1600 at age 17.
 If she was the daughter of Sir Archibald Acheson she would be born no earlier than 1610 the year Archibald married.
 This would make her at least 20 years younger than Hector Og Maclean, and would make her the same age as her own children.
 This is the error in the standard genealogy.

 His eldest son Patrick succeeded him to the baronetcy but having died without issue several years after his father, whereupon the title passed to his half-brother Sir George Acheson, 3rd Baronet, who relocated to Ireland and in 1657 was High Sheriff of Counties Armagh and Tyrone.